jamiekurtz/jamiekurtz.github.io/_drafts/2015-05-25-10-easy-tips-for-lean-and-clean-agile-development.md

 For a great explanation on a few different branching models, read [Atlassian's Git Workflows Tutorial](https://www.atlassian.com/git/tutorials/comparing-workflows).
 Based on team dynamics, release cycles, and desired isolation, one of those models should fit your needs.

 However, be on the lookout for overly complex and unneeded branching practices.
 It almost seems to be a natural step in learning about branching models, developers making them more complicated than is needed for their specific scenario.
 There is indeed a growing movement towards *not* branching.
 That is, some prominent folks (e.g. Jez Humble, author of [Continuous Delivery](http://www.amazon.com/dp/0321601912) and proponent of the DevOps practice), have on occasion [spoken out against the use of feature branches](http://continuousdelivery.com/2011/07/on-dvcs-continuous-integration-and-feature-branches/).
 Or, at least, cautioned against their unnecessary use.
 The main idea being that we **want** frequent change and integration, and feature branches tend to hide or defer change.
 So although it may seem counterintuitive, avoiding branches can actually reduce integration problems and increase overall velocity.
-Sometimes simplication trumps sofisticated tools and processes.
+Sometimes simplification trumps sophisticated tools and processes.

 If you pay attention, you will likely find that a group of software engineers will naturally gravitate towards an over-engineered branching model.
-There is certainly no ill intent involved, but rather we all too easily grasp at complexity and sofistication to solve problems.
+There is certainly no ill intent involved, but rather we all too easily grasp at complexity and sophistication to solve problems.
 And sometimes just to make it less boring!
-What this means is that the team will need to very diliberately avoid unnecessary and overly complex branching.
+What this means is that the team will need to very deliberately avoid unnecessary and overly complex branching.
 My recommendation is to avoid feature branches for as long as you can.
 Think of a developer's local clone of the code as all the feature isolation you really need.
 Encourage developers and testers to continually push code to the shared repo, rather than relying on feature branches as a crutch.

+In short, you can obtain isolation through several mechanisms, branching being one of those.
+Just don't fall into the common trap of unnecessary or overly complex branching, because it might actually be making it slower and more painful for the team.
+And... try to force yourself into **not** using feature branches - this will apply a healthy pressure to the team to work in smaller chunks and integrate more often.

+#### 10. Healthy Mix of Personalities and Perspectives

+About a year ago I read an article talking about two types of people every organization needs: rule breakers and rule followers.
+I strongly believe that even a small development team needs a healthy mix of those two personalities.
+A team of ten would greatly benefit from one or two rule breakers, as they are typically the ones thinking outside the box and pushing the envelope of innovation.
+They are also the ones who will first revolt against time wasting corporate stupidity.
+And you need people like that on your team if you are going to move fast and efficiently.

+This is very similar to the thought that the upper ranks of an organization, or maybe a board, need a mix of visionaries and workers.
+Without visionaries the workers would work all day long but not get anywhere useful or valuable.
+And without workers the visionaries would never see their visions realized.

+When it comes to agile, and the tight feedback loop it is based on, it is the rule breakers that will relentlessly seek out newer and faster ways of essentially getting features and bug fixes in front of your users.
+Their innate ability to sense even the slightest inefficiency, to feel overwhelmingly compelled at their core to find new and better techniques and tools, to have no fewer than a dozen passionate ideas in their head at any given moment; your team needs that agile-enabling brilliance.

+Of course, as a trusted former colleague once said to me, "every development team needs brilliance, but that brilliance comes with a large tax."
+And in my 10+ years working in various management/lead roles, I can say for certain that those rule breakers are a lot of work.
+They tend to be the drama queens.
+They tend to cost more.
+They will likely be the first to quit as soon as times get a little tough or aren't as fun.
+And their restlessness can easily turn into ill-placed demand on the rest of the team - i.e. they can drive their team nuts.

+But trust me, it's worth it!
+And even more, it's a key component in the success of your agile development team.
+So make sure you have one or two rule breakers on your team.
+But also make sure your expectations are set appropriately - as that brilliance comes with a rather large tax.

+For the rest of the team... make sure they lean towards being faithful rule followers.
+Working through a long backlog, day after day, week after week, isn't always the most exciting work.
+And many times it's **not** innovative or highly creative.
+Those systematic rule following types are the powerhouse of a development team, relentlessly driving towards giving the users what they asked for.
+They are greatly satisfied with putting their headphones on and getting in the zone as they work down a backlog.
+And it's amazing to watch!
+Truly inspiring, in my opinion.
+While your rule breakers are busy stirring up a fuss as they push the innovation meter to the max, your rule followers are quietly making magic happen for the users.

+That article I mentioned at the top of this section make it quite clear that you need to reward both personality types for their strengths.
+You'd do well to make much out of your rule breakers' creativity and passion for innovation.
+And your rule followers will need to know that their tremendous ability to push value to your users is a key ingredient in the team's overall success.
+At times you'll need to put some boundaries around the rule breakers, make sure they are not going too far off the rails.
+And at times you'll need to give your rule followers a chance to go off script and play around a bit.

+The last thing I wanted to mention in this section is that I've found it quite valuable to rotate into the team fresh perspectives on a regular basis.
+The rule breakers tend to pave the way for you quite naturally, as they won't sit still for long.
+But if that's not happening, then try to bring on outside consultants, or people from other teams.
+On a team of ten or so, I like to keep at least slot available for high turnover.
+That might sound bad, but I've found the frequent injection of external perspectives to be highly beneficial to a team.
+Again, this tends to happen naturally if you're making sure you have one or two rule breakers on your team.